Epoxide: Nomenclature

 A compound containing the epoxide functional group can be called an epoxy, epoxide, oxirane, and ethoxyline.
 Simple epoxides are often referred to as oxides.
 Thus, the epoxide of ethylene (C_{2}H_{4}) is ethylene oxide (C_{2}H_{4}O).
 Many compounds have trivial names; for instance, ethylene oxide is called "oxirane".
 Some names emphasize the presence of the epoxide functional group, as in the compound 1,2-epoxyheptane, which can also be called 1,2-heptene oxide.

 A polymer formed from epoxide precursors is called an epoxy.
 However, few if any of the epoxy groups in the resin survive the curing process.

 Synthesis

-The dominant epoxides industrially are ethylene oxide and propylene oxide, which are produced respectively on the scales of approximately 15 and 3 million tonnes/year.
+The dominant epoxides industrially are ethylene oxide and propylene oxide, which are produced respectively on the scales of approximately 15 million and 3 million tonnes/year.

 Aside from ethylene oxide, most epoxides are generated when peroxidized reagents donate a single oxygen atom to an alkene.
 Safety considerations weigh on these reactions because organic peroxides are prone to spontaneous decomposition or even combustion.

 Both t-butyl hydroperoxide and ethylbenzene hydroperoxide can be used as oxygen sources during propylene oxidation (although a catalyst is required as well, and most industrial producers use dehydrochlorination instead).